konradpabjan/move-labeled-or-milestoned-issue/README.md

 # actions-move-labeled-issue-repo

 ### Demo
-This demo shows an issue that has the priority label added automatically get moved from column "Second" to "Super Priority Important"
+This demo shows an issue that has the priority label added automatically get moved from column `Second` to `Super Priority Important`

+All in all takes less than 30 seconds from the time the label is added to the time the issue is moved in the project

 ![](Demo.gif)

 ### Use Case